-Some of the ambiguity lies with the sometimes conflation of Oran Mor with God or concepts of divinity.
+Part of the ambiguity lies with the sometimes conflation of Oran Mor with God or concepts of divinity.
 Was the Oran Mor the creative God?
 Or was it the song sung by deity to create the world and maintain it in being?
+Was it nature itself singing?
 The sparse remnants of the Celtic traditions do not offer clarity.

-The Celtic spiritual imagination has therefore heard the Oran Mor in the turning of the seasons, in the flowering of the fields, in the harvesting of crops, and in the patterns of the sun, moon, and stars.
-The divine was within all the world, and this immant experience led the Celts to deem nature sacred.
+For eons, the Celtic spiritual imagination has heard the Oran Mor in the turning of the seasons, in the flowering of the fields, in the harvesting of crops, and in the patterns of the sun, moon, and stars.
+The divine infused within all the world, an immanent vision that led the Celts to deem nature sacred.

 Many people misunderstand Nietzsche’s prophetic and savvy proclamation that “God is dead.”
 This mocking announcement was not the heralding of a blanket atheism (as many mistakenly think), it was the recognition that the West had killed off and moved beyond many of its ideas about God and that, for all intents and purposes, the God of the common culture, was in fact, now dead.

 Notions of divinity and God have always been in flux.
 God as creator, God as ground of being, God as source of life, God as person, God as force or power, God as omniscient, God as limited in some manner – the language is always lofty, as it should be when trying to describe ultimate reality, yet it should surprise no one that such language is also ambiguous, and often vacuous.